Alexander-0x80/Beauty-of-roots/readme.md

 ![roots](http://alexander-0x80.github.io/data/roots.png)

 ### How to use :
-* _roots.py_ - Generates NumPy array file with a hit map that should be used to draw the PNG .
+* _roots.py_ - Generates NumPy that contains all generated roots .
-* _plot.py_ - Creates PNG file from the hit map .
+* _plot.py_ - Creates PNG image by creating a hit map from roots file .

-Generate hit map for polynomials with degree of 14 inside 512x512 array :
+Generate all roots of polynomials with degree of 14 :
->`python roots.py 14 512`
+>`python roots.py 14`

 >This will create _pointmap.npy_ file in your working directory .
-You should use it to produce a color image of the hits .
+You should use it to produce an image .

-> `python plot.py pointmap.npy my_image.png`
+> `python plot.py pointmap.npy my_image.png 1024`

 ### More info
 http://mathworld.wolfram.com/PolynomialRoots.html